 Our in-depth VPN reviews delve into all these issues and more, to help you choose the best VPN service for your needs with confidence.
 Whether your primary concern is anonymity, streaming your Netflix from another country, speed, or price, we have a number of picks to meet a variety of use cases.
 Below those you can find information about how we test and what sorts of things to look for when choosing a VPN.

 Updated 11/22/21 to include our latest review of VPN Unlimited, which includes a unique $140 lifetime subscription among its pricing tiers; and our review of Private Internet Access, which is distinguished by having a lot of extra features at a low price.
 See links to all of our VPN reviews at the bottom of this article.

 It’s hard to select the best overall VPN.
 Some services are weaker on privacy, but are significantly easier to use, while others could stand an interface redesign.

 Nevertheless, the point of a VPN is to remain private and to have your internet activity kept as private as possible.
-For that reason, we’re choosing Mullvad as the best overall VPN (see our full review of Mullvad).
+For that reason, we’re choosing as the best overall VPN.
 The latest version continues to do a great job at privacy.
 Mullvad doesn’t ask for your email address, and you can mail your payment in cash if you want to.
 Like many other VPNs, Mullvad has a no-logging policy and doesn’t even collect any identifying metadata from your usage.